 Astonique Robinson L’25

-Astonique joins the Penn Carey Law community with a particular interest in education law and child advocacy and an eye toward public interest more broadly.
-She acknowledges that education is inextricably linked to housing, civil rights, immigration, employment, and a multitude of other issues.
-Astonique is interested in doing work that provides marginalized people with the necessary resources and opportunities to live dignified lives.
+Astonique is interested in government service.
+More specifically, she is interested in doing work that provides marginalized people with the necessary resources and opportunities to live dignified lives.
 She envisions a world where siloed systems of care are integrated to meet the needs of the whole person.